gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 # Summary

 I showed you some use cases and how you can handle them.
 I hope you got a little insight into the process of event handling.
 In one of the next article we are taking a look at `FunctionEnter` and `FunctionLeave` stuff.
-But be aware to see some ASM code :smile:
+But be aware to see some ASM code :smile: Also I try to retrieve the line number from a stack frame.
+We'll see if that works.

 # Additional Links

 [DoStackSnapshot](https://docs.microsoft.com/de-de/dotnet/framework/unmanaged-api/profiling/icorprofilerinfo2-dostacksnapshot-method)